ShrRa/interpython-1day-testing/_episodes/23-test-driven-development.md

 for users of your code in the docstring and rely on them to invoke your code correctly.
 This approach is useful when explicitly checking the precondition is too costly.

+## Test Driven Development

+In the previous episodes
+we learnt how to create *unit tests* to make sure our code is behaving as we intended.
+**Test Driven Development** (TDD) is an extension of this.
+If we can define a set of tests for everything our code needs to do, then why not treat those tests as the specification.

+With Test Driven Development,
+the idea is to write our tests first and only write enough code to make the tests pass.
+It is done at the level of individual features - define the feature, write the tests, write the code.
+The main advantages are:

+- It forces us to think about how our code will be used before we write it
+- It prevents us from doing work that we don't need to do, e.g. "I might need this later..."
+- It forces us to test that the tests _fail_ before we've implemented the code, meaning we don't inadvertently forget to add the correct asserts.

+You may also see this process called **Red, Green, Refactor**:
+'Red' for the failing tests,
+'Green' for the code that makes them pass, then 'Refactor' (tidy up) the result.

+> ## Trying the TDD approach
+>
+> TDD exercise
+>
+{: .challenge}

 ## Limits to Testing